 At this point, your Azure VM is allowing SSH communication.
 You must now configure both the SSH client and server.
 To do so, check out the article How to Set Up OpenSSH on a Windows Server for in-depth instructions.

-In this article, you learned how to configure an Azure VM to allow SSH access.
+In this article, you learned how to configure SSH into Azure VM.
 But you’re not done yet!
 You still need to configure SSH on the client and server.
 Be sure to check out How to Set Up OpenSSH on a Windows Server for in-depth instructions.